C6appybara/BadApples/README.md

  - [ ] **(runtime)** CRT removal.
  - [ ] **(anti analysis)** Api hashing.

-# **r88** Rootkit implimentation
- - [ ] will be ran from the `Payload`
- - [ ] since the `Payload` will be ran at login.
-Do checks to see if r88 is already installed.
-- tbh, when r88 is installed there will be no need for the registry persistance.

 # 16/03/2025
  - [x] Achieved sending the screenshot to remote server via HTTP with wininet functions.